anasosap/git-commands/git.md

  create mode 100644 homepage/index.html

 # Gitflow
+GitFlow is a collection of Git commands to provide many repository operations with just single command.
+It helps to keep track of features, hotfixes and releases in projects.
+It is used for projects where you might have multiple streams of work running concurrently.

 ## Initialization
 To initialize a new repo with the basic branch structure, use: git flow init [-d]